Gizra/drupal-starter/README.md

     ddev restart

-Once the Drupal installation is complete you can use `ddev login` to log in to the site as admin userusing your default browser.
+Once the Drupal installation is complete you can use `ddev login` to log in to the site as admin user using your default browser.

 ## Default content management